jhui/jhui.github.io/_posts/2017-03-14-TensorFlow-tutorial.markdown

 ```

 ### Casting

 ```python
 s0 = tf.cast(s0, tf.int32)
 s0 = tf.to_int64(s0)
 ```

 ### Training using gradient

-During training, we may interest in the gradients for each variable.
-For example, from the gradients, we may tell how well the gradient descent is working for the deep network.
-To expose the gradient, replace the following code:
+During training, we may want to examine or manipulate the gradients.

 ```python
 optimizer = tf.train.GradientDescentOptimizer(0.01)
 optimizer = optimizer.minimize(loss)
 ```

-With:
+Here, we retrieve all the gradients from the optimizer.
+Then we can select which variables to train.

 ```python
 global_step = tf.Variable(0)